workato/custom_connector_docs/README.md

 In this example, Close.io API expects an API Key generated in the individual User’s account.
 It should be used as a username with a blank password in the standard basic authentication format.

-So, to adjust the connections portion of the code to suit this behaviour, simply request for an API instead of username + password.
+So, to adjust the connections portion of the code to suit this behavior, simply request for an API instead of username + password.

 In the credentials section, pass the api_key into `user()` and an empty string (“”) to `password()`